-Muller's test is a physical examination technique used to assess for irritation of the medial meniscus in the knee joint.
-Here are the steps to perform Muller's test:
+McMurray's test is a physical examination maneuver used to assess the presence of meniscal tears in the knee joint.
+Here are the steps to perform the test:

-1. Have the patient lie down on their back on the examination table with their legs straight.
+- Ask the patient to lie flat on their back with their legs straight.

-2. Flex the patient's affected knee to ...
+- Bend the patient's affected knee to a 90-degree an...

 The Dial Test of the Knee is a clinical exam used to diagnose the extent of the damage to the cruciate ligaments in the knee.
 It involves externally rotating the tibia (lower leg bone) while the femur (upper leg bone) is held stable to assess the amount of medial or lateral rotation in the knee.